-Congenital Anomalies are a broad category of health conditions that are present at birth and is a deviation from normal anatomic growth, development, or function.
+Congenital Dental Anomalies are a broad category of health conditions that are present at birth and is a deviation from normal anatomic growth, development, or function.
 The congenital anomaly may have developed in utero or may have genetic origins.

 Anodontia is defined as the failure of teeth to form, completely or partially.